Set up distributed training with BOINC AI Accelerate

 Copied

-The next step is to pass all the relevant training objects to the prepare method.
+The next step is to pass all the relevant training objects to the method.
 This includes your training and evaluation DataLoaders, a model and an optimizer:

 Copied